ch4mpy/spring-addons/samples/tutorials/servlet-client/README.md

 ## 5. Conclusion
 In this tutorial we configured a servlet OAuth2 client with login, logout and roles mapping.

 But wait, what we did here is pretty verbose and we'll need it in almost any OAuth2 client we write.
 Do we really have to write all that again and again?
-Not really: this repo provides with a [`spring-addons-webfmvc-client`](https://github.com/ch4mpy/spring-addons/tree/master/webmvc/spring-addons-webmvc-client) Spring Boot starter just for that, and if for whatever reason you don't want to use that one, you can still write [your own starter](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.developing-auto-configuration) to wrap the configuration we wrote here.
+Not really: this repo provides with a [`spring-addons-webmvc-client`](https://github.com/ch4mpy/spring-addons/tree/master/webmvc/spring-addons-webmvc-client) Spring Boot starter just for that, and if for whatever reason you don't want to use that one, you can still write [your own starter](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.developing-auto-configuration) to wrap the configuration we wrote here.

 Also, what if we actually need to users to have several authorized clients at the same time (for instance be authenticated on Google and Facebook at the same time to query Google API and Facebook graph from the same client)?
 Well, as suggested in previous section, you can provide with an alternate `OAuth2AuthorizedClientRepository`.
 This repo client starters propose such an implementation storing an authentication per issuer in the user session and then resolving the right one (with its subject) before trying to retrieve an authorized client.
 Again, if you don't want to use those starters, you can still write [your own](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.developing-auto-configuration).

-Last, you might have a look a integration tests in source code to see how access control rules to `/`, `/login` and `nice.html` are verified with mocked security contexts.
+Last, you might have a look into integration tests in source code to see how access control rules to `/`, `/login` and `nice.html` are verified with mocked security contexts.